ShuGitHub2022/db-capstone-project/README.md

     Record all changes made within the system as they are implemented.
     Allow other to view, review and add to my code.

+How to use Git to set up a repository:
+Initialize the repo using:

+    git init
+Create a readme.md file

+    git add readme.md
+because I created readme.md file directly in GitHub, so I skipped this step.
+Verify the remote URL:

+    git remote -v
+Push my repository:

+    git push -u origin master